askovdal/fhfrmlf-preprocessing/increment-notes.md

  After gaining more insight we will find out what is ideal to do going forward.

 #### What did we struggle with?
+* There were a lot of other people using the HPC, so we didn't have acces to the desktop that we needed to train the classifier, as it uses a lot of VRAM.
+We're looking into getting acces to the red queue, were there are more beefy clusters available

 #### What would we like to work on?
+*